Big Bang theory must be false, because something cannot come from nothing.

 We can thus consider from two standpoints the question of whether Big Bang theory says the universe came from nothing: from the simplified standpoint that uses general relativity alone, and from the more complete, but murkier, standpoint that uses quantum gravity.

-(i) General relativity alone.
-One consequence of relativistic physics is that space and time (unified as spacetime) are themselves inseparable aspects of the universe.
-Therefore, if we go by general relativity alone, the origin of the universe was the origin of space and time themselves, so there cannot have been time prior to (or space outside of) the initial singularity; indeed, the very idea of "prior to" (or "outside of") the singularity makes no sense.
-This, in turn, shows that the vision of the universe somehow "coming from" a primordial nothingness, far from being a stipulation of Big Bang theory (without quantum mechanics), is inconsistent with it.
+(a) General relativity alone.
+One consequence of relativistic physics is that space and time (which relativity unifies as spacetime) are themselves inseparable aspects of the universe.
+Therefore, if we go by general relativity alone, the origin of the universe was the origin of space and time themselves.
+Consequently, if we go by general relativity alone, there cannot have been any time prior to (or, for that matter, space outside of) the initial singularity—the very idea of "prior to" (or "outside of") the singularity would make no sense.
+Hence, the vision of the universe somehow "coming from" a primordial nothingness, far from being a stipulation of Big Bang theory (without quantum mechanics), is inconsistent with it.

 For the universe to have "come from" nothing, it would at least have to be the case that at some point in the past, there was nothing, and then, at some later point in time, the universe suddenly existed.
 However, as we have seen, Big Bang theory without quantum mechanics entails that the universe existed at every moment of time there has ever been.
 One cannot in one breath talk about the universe existing at the first moment of time, and then, in the next breath, imply that there was a time before this first moment of time in which nothing existed.

-Physicist Stephen Hawking sums all of this up nicely when he points out that "to talk about causation or creation implicitly assumes there was a time before the big bang singularity.
+Stephen Hawking sums all up all of this nicely when he points out that "to talk about causation or creation implicitly assumes there was a time before the big bang singularity.
 We have known for twenty-five years that Einstein's general theory of relativity predicts that time must have had a beginning in a singularity fifteen billion years ago" (Hawking 1993:46).

 [A] There is still a first moment in time, even when quantum mechanics is taken into consideration.